 - Keep it to just a few colours per page.
-Common misconception is that good design is a lot of good colour.
+A common misconception is that good design is a lot of good colours.
 It isn’t, it’s a few colours used well.
 Less is more.

 - Images are good.
-Take 15 minutes to find high quality stock images (they can even be free) and help people visualise the story you’re telling.
-But keep them to less than 100KB, big images make pages load slowly, amd as we said earlier, slow sites are a big no no.
+Take 15 minutes to find high-quality stock images (they can even be free) and help people visualise the story you’re telling.
+But keep them to less than 100KB, big images make pages load slowly, and as we said earlier, slow sites are a big no-no.

 - Break the text up.
 Separate out points and keep it minimal.
 Prioritise what points you want to get across.

-We love the idea of asking “if you liked that, you’ll love this” for next steps.
+We love the idea of asking “if you liked that, you’ll love this” as a next step.
 We use it on our sign up forms and landing pages all the time.
-A lot of customers ask us “well why should we pay more if so-and-so down the road can do it for $500?”
-We understand what you’re saying but ultimately you generally do get what you pay for.
-Our customers have found is that they have a great site that really earns its keep, plus they don’t have to pay for expensive fixes if they invest properly.
-You need to input a certain amount before you get anything out of anything.
-You have to invest to receive.
+A lot of customers ask us “well, why should we pay more if so-and-so down the road can do it for $500?”
+Our response is that we understand what they’re saying but tell them that ultimately you generally do get what you pay for.
+Our customers

 - Don’t pay for cheap websites because they’ll be ineffective and you’ll just keep paying for them.